Did you know your brain is plastic? Not that kind of plastic! (Though the way things are going…)

 And yet, this story long predated neuroplasticians.

 It has simply acquired new details and new names.
 At least as far back as the 5th century B.C.E., Taoist philosophers already had our plasticity figured out.
-Like today’s neuroplasticians, these ancient Chinese visionaries saw beyond rigid constructs and dated paradigms.
-They recognized continual, cyclical change as the Way, or Tao, of the Universe and ourselves.
+Similar to the present neuroplasticians, these ancient Chinese visionaries saw more than firm frameworks and obsolete prototypes.
+They indentified on-going and continuous change as the Way, or Tao, of the Universe and us.

 We get to see just how much capacity we have to change the course of things.